sisinflab-swot/cowl/docs/about/index.rst

 Furthermore, it does not yet provide ontology editing and serialization capabilities.
 We plan to address these shortcomings soon.

+Finally, it's important to note that the library is in **early development**, as denoted by the `0.x version number <semver_>`_, so expect its API to change between minor releases.
+The public API will be considered stable once we're confident enough to bump it to 1.0.0.

 License
 =======